 - Often unable to play or engage in leisure activities quietly.

 - Is often “on the go,” acting as if “driven by a motor” (e.g., is unable to be or uncomfortable being still for extended time, as in restaurants, meetings; may be experienced by others as being restless or difficult to keep up with).

 - Often talks excessively.

 - Often blurts out an answer before a question has been completed (e.g., completes people’s sentences; cannot wait for turn in conversation).

 - Often has difficulty waiting his or her turn (e.g., while waiting in line).

 - Often interrupts or intrudes on others (e.g., butts into conversations, games, or activities; may start using other people’s things without asking or receiving permission; for adolescents and adults, may intrude into or take over what others are doing).

-ADHD in Girls
+ADHD Symptoms in Girls and Women